Trades and Labor Congress of Canada: Principles

+In 1906, following debate between reform and socialist factions within the Congress, the TLC endorsed the creation of an independent workers' political party; TLC leaders including Ralph Smith and Alphonse Verville subsequently ran for public office.
 In 1913 the vote for women was added as a 17th principle.

 1900–1929

 Thirty-fifth annual meeting of the Trades and Labour Congress, Hamilton, 1919.

 By 1900 the TLC had become the country's first truly national body.
 As the Knights of Labor declined in number unions representing skilled trades workers came to dominate the TLC.
 By the 1890s Samuel Gompers in the U.S. was planning an international federation of labour, starting with the expansion of AFL affiliates in Canada, especially Ontario.
 He helped the Trades and Labour Congress with money and organizers, and by 1902.
 At the 1902 TLC conference in Berlin (Kitchener), Ontario, under the influence of the American Federation of Labor (AFL) and its unions in Canada, the Knights along with the purely Canadian unions were banned from membership.
+Twenty-three unions were expelled in total; they promptly formed a rival body, the National Trades and Labor Congress, which was reorganized as the Canadian Federation of Labour in 1908.
 The AFL came to dominate the Canadian union movement, although there were also radical unions in British Columbia and Catholic ones in Quebec.

 Under President James Watters (1911–18), the TLC was initially opposed to the First World War but reversed its position as their members rushed to the patriotic call of the federal government and the British Empire.

 While long-lived, the TLC underwent a number of splits and challenges as the labour movement developed.
 In the twentieth century the TLC faced rivals on the left in the form of syndicalist or socialist movements such as the Industrial Workers of the World and the One Big Union.
 In failing to respond to the demands of the mostly western workers who wanted more radical actions in the years following World War I, the TLC lost their confidence.
 They broke away from their AFL/TLC unions and formed the One Big Union following the Winnipeg General Strike in 1919.
+By 1924, despite these losses, TLC membership had risen to more than 200,000, though the broader slowdown in unionization between 1920 and 1924 cost the Congress roughly 50,000 members over that period.